-By adopting the FAST detection algorithm, Wagner et al. [12] managed to improve the performance of the first recognition stage in Augmented Reality [12].
-Furthermore, the SIFT and Fern Classification algorithms were modified in such ways that parameters were optimized for lower memory consumption and computational complexity, thus increasing the performance of object matching and classification for detection.
-Furthermore, the PatchTracker uses previous frames as its only reference data for continuous tracking after detection, thus it generally performs faster than the respective feature matching algorithms due to the lack of feature detection process, by avoiding the calculation of high complexity in pose estimation and object matching on a per-frame basis [12].
-Hence, their adoption of PatchTracker enabled a vast improvement in the overall performance of the Augmented Reality application on mobile devices.
+By adopting the FAST detection algorithm, Wagner et al. [12] managed to improve the performance of object detection [12].
+The SIFT and Fern Classification algorithms were also modified, so that the parameters are optimized for lower memory consumption and computational complexity, which increases the performance of object matching and classification for detection.
+Furthermore, the PatchTracker uses previous frames as its only reference data for continuous tracking after detection.
+Hence, it generally performs faster than using detection algorithms for tracking, by avoiding the calculation of high complexity in pose estimation and object matching on a perframe basis [12].